psDevUK/UD-Pivot/README.md

 # UD-Pivot
 A powershell version of https://github.com/plotly/react-pivottable

+## Please Note

+The version on the powershell gallery I called **New-UDPivotTable** the exact same rules apply apart from the function name.

 ## My Reason For This Component

 At my work I always seem to find that I have to put the raw data into a prettier format.
 Obviously UniversalDashboard